pengjoshua/redux-twittermarkovchain/README.md

 (in `client/src/App.js`)

 #### *componentDidMount*
-This lifecycle method retrieves 18 tweets from @brandlesslife when the APP component mounts.

-#### *getTweets*
-Get Tweets from the Twitter API `GET statuses/user_timeline` passing in the Twitter handle and count.
+This lifecycle method retrieves 18 tweets from @brandlesslife when the App container mounts.
+Tweets are retrieved from the Twitter API `GET statuses/user_timeline` passing in the Twitter handle and count.

 #### *choice*
 Returns a random array index.